 From unzipped file “contour_04Feb2020_EPSG3857_1.000.zip” import DXF-file to layer “04Feb2020”.

 This is contours(defined in EPSG:3857, elevation defined in meters, the same as first dataset) from dataset gathered at 04Feb 2020 (second w.r.t timeline of two datasets)

 Contours colored Dark Blue represent terrain which gathered AFTER terrain colored in Green color.

-Lets look more closely to areas which have differences in terrain.
-View tuned by some slope to the ground to be able find out the terrain changes.
-Highlight some the terrain local changes by red arrows:
+Let's look more closely at areas that have differences in terrain.
+View tuned by some slope to the ground to be able to find out the terrain changes.
+Highlight some of the terrain local changes in red arrows:

-You would notice that we’ve pointed to terrain changes where volume have been removed(not added).
-We can see how a couple small piles have been flatted, moved couple walls, one recess in the flatted surface is formed.
-These areas refers to CUT-volume.
+You will notice that we’ve pointed to terrain changes where volume has been removed(not added).
+We can see how a couple of small piles have been flatted, moved couple of walls, and one recess in the flatted surface is formed.
+These areas refer to CUT-volume.